WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 If you have a Data Process Project and require an expert email farmfreshsoftware@gmail.com with subject <sup>data hired gun</sup> and I'll be sure to reply.

 Any contribution made will be reflected in feeding cows, fixing tractor and additional repository development projects I am currently working.
-If there is enough financial contributions I'll create a repository for a complete Node.js application to acess the apache_logs schema.
+If there is enough interest & financial contributions I'll create a repository for a complete Node.js application to access the apache_logs schema.

 Data processes like this is what I've been building for 30 years. :information_desk_person:

-## title {.tabset .tabset-fade}
-content above tabbed region.

-### tab Social-Media

-tab content Social-Media

-### tab Contact

-tab content  Contact

-### tab Revisions

-tab content  Revisions

-### tab Articles

-tab content  Articles

-### tab Skills

-tab content  Skills

-### tab Insights

-tab content  Insights

-content below tabbed region